 Advances under our unsecured revolving credit facility bear interest at the Canadian prime rate or the bankers' acceptance rate plus, in each instance, an applicable margin determined by the Leverage Ratio (as referred to above).
 The applicable margin for Canadian prime rate advances ranges from 0.65% when this ratio is less than 1.5x, to 2.00% when this ratio is greater than or equal to 4.5x.
-The applicable margin for bankers' acceptance advances or letters of credit fees ranges from 1.65% when this ratio is less than 1.5x, to 3.00% when this ratio is greater than or equal to 4.5x.
+The applicable margin for bankers' acceptance advances or letters of credit fees ranges from 1.65% when this ratio is greater than or equal to 4.5x.